ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab4.md

     assert set(inserted_bst.to_list()) == set(inserted_abstract_data)
 ```

-**Summary: A model-based property tests a single function by making a single call, and comparing its result to the result of a related “abstract operation” applied to related abstract arguments.
-An abstraction functions maps the real, concrete arguments and results to abstract values, which we also call the “model”.**

 #### TODO4

-Following the approach of `insert`，Write **Model-based Properties** tests for delete and union respectively to identify one bugs in `\bugs\bug4.py`:
+Following the preceding example on `insert`, you are required to define some model-based properties for the operations `delete` and `union` respectively to identify the two bugs planted in `\bugs\bug4.py`:

-+ For `delete`, Perform a delete operation on the BST and abstract data structure, then determine whether the final sets are equivalent.
++ For `delete`, you can perform a `delete` operation on the BST and an abstract data structure (e.g., a `list`) to determine whether the final sets are equivalent.

-+ For `union`, Perform a union operation on two BSTs and their corresponding abstract data structures, then determine whether the resulting union is equivalent.
++ For `union`, you can perform a `union` operation on two BSTs and their corresponding abstract data structures (e.g., two `list`s) to determine whether the final sets are equivalent.

-After that, Run the following command to detect whether the two bugs in `lab4\bugs\bug2` concerning `delete` and `union` have been identified.
+After that, you can run the following command to confirm whether your properties can help find two bugs planted in `lab4\bugs\bug4.py`.

 ```python
 lab4\tests$ make test4